HeardLibrary/digital-scholarship/script/python/object.md

 1. **Abusing Robert Frost** Now that "Stopping by Woods on a Snowy Evening" is in the public domain, we can use it in any creative way we want.
 Modify the ([poetry.py](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/poetry.py)) code to do the following:

    a.
 Create a `Poem` instance and assign `frostText` to its `text` attribute.

    b.
 Assign "Stopping by woods on a snowy evening" to the `title` attribute of your poem.

    c.
 Abuse the poem by changing "horse" to "dragon".

    d.
-Further abuse the poem by changing "woods" to "lava flow".
+Further abuse the poem by changing "woods" to "lava flows".

    e.
-Print the title and text of the poem.
+Print the title and text of the revised poem.

  2. **Scrolling Text Latte Maker** Add a scrolling text object to the bottom of the [GUI Latte Maker answer](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge1/latte_maker2.py) from last week.
 When you create the scrolling text object, insert the initial text: 'Order record:\n\n'.
 Replace the print statements in lines 103 and 111 with the `insert` and `see` methods applied to your `ScrolledText` object.